leanprover/lean4/doc/declarations.md

 Well-founed recursion
 ---------------------

 If structural recursion fails, the equation compiler falls back on well-founded recursion.
-It tries to infer an instance of ``SizeOf`` for the type of each argument, and then tries to find a permutation of the arguments such that that each recursive call is decreasing under the lexicographic order with respect to ``sizeOf`` measures.
+It tries to infer an instance of ``SizeOf`` for the type of each argument, and then tries to find a permutation of the arguments such that each recursive call is decreasing under the lexicographic order with respect to ``sizeOf`` measures.
 Lean uses information in the local context, so you can often provide the relevant proof manually using ``have`` in the body of the definition.
 In this case of well-founded recursion, the defining equations hold only propositionally, and can be accessed using ``simp`` and ``rewrite`` with the name ``foo``.

 ```lean
 namespace Hide